jorjboi/jorjboi.github.io/_projects/snowfakes.md

 ## Overview

 In Houdini, I implemented a physically-based model to simulate the formuation of snowflakes, following the paper ["Modeling Snow Crystal Growth III: Three-Dimensional Snowfakes"](https://www.math.ucdavis.edu/~gravner/papers/h3l.pdf) by Janko Gravner and David Griffeath.
 The model works on a mesoscopic scale, or approximately the micron level.
-This works well for capturing the overall growth patterns and behavior of ice crystals (without getting bogged down with tracking every water molecule).
+This works well for capturing the overall growth patterns of ice crystals without getting bogged down with tracking every water molecule.

 They focus on three key factors for snowflake growth: water vapor diffusion, anisotropic attachment of water molecules, and a semi-liquid boudnary layer on the surface of the ice crystal.
-By adjusting parameters related to these factors, this model can produce a wide variety of realistic snowflake features including branched dendrites and ridged plates.
+By adjusting these parameters, this model can produce a wide variety of realistic snowflakes.

+The algorithm below was implemented in a SOP solver using VEX.

 ## Algorithm